 TikTok is a free app and social media platform that allows users to share short 15- to 60-second videos.
 During the Covid epidemic season, the number of adults and especially children using TikTok is increasing day by day.
 Similar to most social media networks, TikTok collects user data and information.

 However, unlike other social networks, TikTok is frequently accused of posing serious risks to users’ security and privacy.
 That’s why private companies and US government agencies ban their employees from installing and using TikTok on work devices.

 The risk of your child using inappropriate language without knowing it

-Most kids would love to cover some trending TikTok song or dance, but the important thing is, through those lovely smiles, lip-syncing, you know your child is dancing and sing along to lyrics that contain insults, racism, swear words, and all kinds of horrible words that you can’t quite imagine?
+Most kids would love to cover some trending TikTok song or dance, but the important thing is you know your child is dancing and singing along to lyrics that contain insults, racism, swear words, and all kinds of horrible words that you can’t quite imagine?

 Your child’s privacy risk

-TikTok and the risk of hackers target your kid’s account
+TikTok and the risk of hackers targeting your kid’s account

 Another factor is that TikTok uses an insecure HTTP connection to deliver the video instead of the more secure option of HTTPS.
 This allows cybercriminals to manipulate users’ feeds and deliver inappropriate, misleading, or disturbing content to a younger audience of TikTok users – your kids.

 Like every other social networking platform, TikTok develops complex algorithms to get users’ attention and get them to spend as much time on the app as possible.
 Some kids watch TikTok non-stop, others record videos of their entire day on TikTok.